-&lt;sup>1Includes hedges for highly probable transactions up to next 12 months c) Management of credit risk
+&lt;sup>1Includes hedges for highly probable transactions up to next 12 months

 Credit risk is the risk of financial loss to the Company if a customer or counterparty fails to meet its contractual obligations.

 Trade receivables

 Concentrations of credit risk with respect to trade receivables are limited, due to the customer base being large, diverse and across sectors and countries.
 Significant portion of trade receivable are secured by insurance policies or EPCG schemes.
 All trade receivables are reviewed and assessed for default on a quarterly basis.